kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/01_replicasets/transcript.md

 Hello everyone and welcome back.

-Wow!
-You made it to section 3 of the course!
-That's awesome!
-If you've been
+Ok we've covered a lot of really good stuff in the past few sections.
+However things are going get even more interesting because we're now going to level up and start looking at controller objects.

-We're now going to level up and start taking a look at controller objects.
-So what are Controller objects I hear you say?
+But what are they I hear you say?

-Well, in Kubernetes we can create special objects that in turn are responsible for creating and managing other kubernetes objects.
-That's why these special objects are referred to as controller objects.
-A few examples of controller objects are replicasets, deployments, and statefulsets.
+Controller objects are objects that in turn creates kubernetes objects.
+There are a number of objects types that falls into the controller object category.
+They include replicasets, deployments, and statefulsets.
 We'll cover all of them in due course, but for now we'll take a look at replicasets.

-A replicaset is used for creating multiple replicas of a pods, hence the name replicaset.
-You need to create replica pods if you want to implement failover and loadbalancing capabilities.
-We'll cover how those capabilities work later on.
+A replicaset is used for creating multiple replicas of a pod, hence the name replicaset.
+You need to create replica pods if you want to implement high-availability and loadbalancing capabilities in your IT estate.
+We'll cover how those capabilities work later in the course, when we talk about the clusterIP service.

 Anyway for now here's the replicaset we'll create for this demo: